Yamato-Security/hayabusa/README.md

 You can easily customize or add your own profiles by editing this file.
 You can also easily change the default profile with `--set-default-profile <profile>`.
-Use the `--list-profiles` option to show the available profiles and their field information.
+Use the `csv-timeline --list-profiles` option to show the available profiles and their field information.

 ### 1. `minimal` profile output